adam-mayers/brain-mri-nlp/README.md

   - Example output (NB: not real patient data!):
   - ![streamlit screenshot](streamlit_output.PNG)
 - `evaluate-kfold`
-  - Evaluate using k-fold cross validation, with the number of folds in project.yml.
+  - Evaluate using k-fold cross validation, with the number of folds set in project.yml.
 This is heavily based on [this GitHub project](https://github.com/ljvmiranda921/ud-tagalog-spacy).
   - This has been updated to output all of the metrics for each span category for each fold to ./metrics/kfold.jsonl (once all folds are completed), not just the average of the top-level precision/recall/f-score.
 This is useful if wanting to assess performance on a per-fold and/or per-category basis.
   - Also added further information at the end of each fold to output the appended metrics and add a timestamp (this is useful for debugging and sanity checking in situations where running the full number of folds may take a non-trivial amount of time).
   - Also added wandb (weights & biases) integration, although this only outputs the final scores for each fold and does not do the dynamic tracking while each fold is training.
-However, this is not really required and is still useful for running experiments / hyperparamter tuning.
+However, this is not really required and is still useful for running experiments / hyperparameter tuning.
+- `confidence`
+  - Output the confusion matrix and calculate the precision and recall with 95% confidence intervals.
+  - See the project.yml afor example of command line usage.
+Arguments needed are the test data, the spacy config file, the model, the per-label boolean and then a comma-separated string of labels.
+  - This will output to stdout each of true positive, false positive, false negative, true negative, and both precision and recall (with 95% confidence interval in brackets)
+  - If only overall performance is required then please change the --per-label option in the project.yml (or at the command line if running directly) to False.
 - `find-threshold`
   - This adds the new spacy find-threshold CLI command to the project, purely to ensure consistent usage.